Immigration & Visas, Living, Working

 However, as it takes at least 6 months to process the citizenship application, you should take care to ensure that your current migratory status does not expire during this time.

-If you would like one-to-one advice about making the application, you might consider using the Relocation Consultancy – see link in the blue box in the article.
+If you would like one-to-one advice about making the application, you might consider using our associates assistance services, details here:

 3. Karen says